UE4SS-RE/RE-UE4SS/docs/guides/fixing-compatibility-problems.md

 `RIP (Instruction Pointer Register)` is a register in x86-64 architecture that holds the address of the next instruction to be executed.
 It plays a key role in managing program flow, enabling the CPU to keep track of where it is in the program code.

-Now for each step in more detail (thnaks for `TimeMaster` for these steps).
+Now for each step in more detail (thanks for `TimeMaster` for these steps).

 ### Making a blank shipped game